NadimGhaznavi/Db4E/pages/ops/Utilities.md

 Additionally, each miner also has a cron job to restart the *xmrig* mining software.
 Best practice is to restart on a scheduled basis.

+# db4e-update-repo.sh

+Used to update GitHub pages site when there is a new release of the *db4e*.
+This updates your GitHub pages repository with content from *tmpl/repo* using *rsync*.